chadwhitacre/openpath/2024/cra/index.md

 a service reliability team, and events and marketing staff.
 We _also_ have a full-fledged product engineering organization—the bulk of our company.

-Will the foundations of the future start hiring engineering staff, to meet the demands placed on them, directly or indirectly, by the CRA?
+Will the foundations of the future employ engineers, to meet the demands placed on them, directly or indirectly, by the CRA?
 [Django](https://www.djangoproject.com/fundraising/#who-are-the-django-fellows)
 and [Ruby
 Central](https://rubycentral.org/news/ruby-central-welcomes-new-software-engineer-in-residence-sponsored-by-aws/)
 have started down this path.
-The PHP Foundation is [furthest along](https://thephp.foundation/structure/#core_developers).
+PHP is [furthest along](https://thephp.foundation/structure/#core_developers).
 This would change the character of our foundations, but not necessarily in a bad way.
 There is no scale without discipline.

-In regulating Open Source like a restaurant, let's also [fundOpen Source like a restaurant](/2024/open-source-is-a-restaurant/).
+In regulating Open Source like a restaurant, let's also [fund Open Source like a restaurant](/2024/open-source-is-a-restaurant/).
 Let's preserve the heart and soul of Open Source, _and_ deliver the safety and security that the European Union and the world need from us.